ratt-ru/arcae/README.rst

     (carrow) $ python setup.py build_ext --inplace

 * Note that `requirements.txt` contains a custom Python 3.8 pyarrow manylinux_2_28 wheel
   built with `-D_GLIBCXX_USE_CXX11_ABI=1`.
   This repository requires some functionality not present in Arrow 11.0.0, but which will be included in Arrow 12.0.0.
+* Infrastructure for building manylinux2014 wheels has been developed, which will be published on pypi in due time.
 * Run the test cases

   .. code-block::